Nicolae Ceaușescu: Policies

-The strong opposition to Ceaușescu on all forms of perestroika and glasnost placed Ceaușescu at odds with Mikhail Gorbachev.
+The strong opposition to Ceaușescu on all forms of perestroika and glasnost placed him at odds with Mikhail Gorbachev.
 He was very displeased when other Warsaw Pact countries decided to try their own versions of Gorbachev's reforms.
 In particular, he was incensed when Poland's leaders opted for a power-sharing arrangement with the Solidarity trade union.
-He even went as far as to call for a Warsaw Pact invasion of Poland—a significant reversal, considering how violently he opposed the invasion of Czechoslovakia 20 years earlier.
+He even went as far as to call for a Warsaw Pact invasion of Poland—a significant reversal, considering how violently he had opposed the invasion of Czechoslovakia 20 years earlier.
 For his part, Gorbachev made no secret of his distaste for Ceaușescu, whom he called "the Romanian führer".
 At a meeting between the two, Gorbachev upbraided Ceaușescu for his inflexible attitude.
 "You are running a dictatorship here", the Soviet leader warned.

-In November 1989, at the XIVth and last congress of the PCR, Ceaușescu condemned the Molotov–Ribbentrop Pact and asked for the annulment of its consequences.
-In effect, this amounted to a demand for the return of Bessarabia (most of which was then a Soviet republic and since 1991 has been independent Moldova) and northern Bukovina, both of which had been occupied by the Soviet Union in 1940 and again at the end of World War II.
+In November 1989, at the XIVth and last congress of the PCR, Ceaușescu condemned the Molotov–Ribbentrop Pact and suggested that the Soviet Union was repeating its mistake of appeasement towards an aggressive power by growing closer to the United States.
+This provided an indication of Ceaușescu's fear at the time of both superpowers interfering in Romanian domestic affairs.
+He also called for the reversal of the Pact's consequences, which would amount to the return of Bessarabia (most of which was then a Soviet republic and since 1991 has been independent Moldova) and northern Bukovina; both of these had been occupied by the Soviet Union in 1940 and again at the end of World War II.